gasgit/SW-Proj-G00305555/README.md

 **  Glen Gardiner **

 The purpose of the project is to use a collection of Public Transport and Outdoor Recreation Strategy Mapping  datasets to build an API to find and determine if the locations are accessible using public transport(Bus_Eireann).

 ##Tools and Methods

-Nodejs and Express to create the server to handle the HTTP,GET,POST,PUT and DELETE requests/responces.
+Nodejs and Express to create the server to handle the HTTP, GET, POST, PUT and DELETE requests/responses.
-Databases to store datasets to allow for query, update , delete funtionality.All responces will return in json format using browser or Curl in theterminal for development and if possible a front end to demo.
+Databases to store datasets to allow for query, update , delete funtionality.All responses will return in json format in the browser or Curl in the console for development and if possible a front end to demo.

 ## Datasets include